choishingwan/PRS-Tutorial/docs/index.md

 2. [PLINK 1.9](https://www.cog-genomics.org/plink2)

 ## Citation
-If you find this tutorial helpful, then please cite:
+If you find this tutorial helpful for a publication, then please consider citing:

 !!! important "Citation"